 Cluster-extent based thresholding is the most commonly used inference technique for statistical maps in neuroimaging studies.
 By proposing BB-BLESS and hence by sampling from an approximate posterior, we are able to provide novel cluster size based imaging statistics, such as cluster size credible intervals, in addition to reliable uncertainty quantification of the spatially-varying coefficients.

-We have shown that the raw age effect size image of the posterior mean for BB-BLESS in Figure \ref{fig: ukbb_bless_firth} obtained as an average over the bootstrap replicates $\Bar{\beta}(s_j) = \frac{1}{B} \sum_{b=1}^B \hat{\beta}^{(b)}(s_j)$ for all voxels $j=1, \dots, M$ is almost identical to BLESS-VI.
+We have shown that the raw age effect size image of the posterior mean for BB-BLESS in Figure \ref{fig: ukbb_bless_firth} obtained as an average over the bootstrap replicates $\Bar{\beta}(s_j) = \frac{1}{B} \sum_{b=1}^B \hat{\beta}^{(b)}(s_j)$ is almost identical to BLESS-VI.
 From our simulation studies, we expect the point estimates from both approximate methods to be identical.
-However, BB-BLESS is also able to capture the uncertainty of the spatially-varying coefficients more reliably than BLESS-VI.
-This is important not only for providing uncertainty quantification at a population level but also for making it possible to evaluate the predictive performance via posterior predictive checks, see Section 4.2 of the supplementary material.
-Moreover, we can use the approximate posterior samples to calculate cluster size based imaging statistics which require test statistics in their estimation.
-The statistical map in the top middle part of Figure \ref{fig: cluster_approaches}, acquired by the standardization of the raw effects $t(s_j)=\Bar{\beta}(s_j) / \sigma_{\beta}(s_j)$ with the posterior standard deviation of each spatially-varying coefficient $\sigma_{\beta}(s_j)$, shows that voxelwise inference based on thresholding the posterior probabilities of inclusion from BLESS-VI at 0.5 is similar to thresholding test statistics at a significance level of $\alpha=5\%$.
+Moreover, BB-BLESS is able to capture the uncertainty of coefficients more reliably than BLESS-VI.
+This is important not only for providing uncertainty quantification at a population level but also for evaluating the predictive performance via posterior predictive checks and ensuring model robustness via calibration plots (see Section 4.4 of the supplementary material).
+With the latter we show that our model is well calibrated in predictive uncertainty and hence the model performance for BLESS does not change to a large extent when using new out-of-sample data.
+The approximate posterior samples can also be utilized to calculate cluster size based imaging statistics which require test statistics in their estimation.
+The statistical map in the top middle part of Figure \ref{fig: cluster_approaches}, acquired by the standardization of the raw effects $t(s_j)=\Bar{\beta}(s_j) / \sigma_{\beta}(s_j)$ with the posterior standard deviation $\sigma_{\beta}(s_j)$, shows that voxelwise inference based on thresholding the posterior probabilities of inclusion from BLESS-VI at~0.5 is similar to thresholding test statistics at a significance level of $\alpha=5\%$.